terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 }.call(t, n(72), n(70))
 ```

-Could be seen, that in order to calculate the `hash` I need to know: `password`, `nonce` and `cnonce`, but from these three we know only last two.
+It could be seen, that in order to calculate the `hash` I need to know: `password`, `nonce` and `cnonce`, but from these three we know only last two.
 Looking at the `function i()` I assume that this function creates a valid, not vulnerable `SHA256` hash.

 As the result of this assumption, I have remembered about `WebSocket protocol` I had noticed and quickly searched for `WebSocket` word in the source code.